dkaulukukui/Pi_Ethereum_Price_Ticker/README.md

 Utlizes the Python HT1632 library by mchester https://github.com/mchestr/HT1632C-Python

-Follow the instructions on this github for installation and testing first.
+Follow the instructions on his git for installation and testing first.
 If the samples dont work then the ticker wont work.

 ## Hardware